-The tour will take you through the most interesting parts of the city where you get to learn all about Bruges history and get a feel for the city.
+The tour will take you through the most interesting parts such as Burg Square where you get to learn all about Bruges’s history and get a feel for the city.

 It does cost €10 to go all the way to the top, but you are rewarded with an amazing view if you do.

-It may be worth going up, especially if you love viewpoints and historically interesting buildings like me!
+It may be worth going up, especially if you love viewpoints and historic buildings like me!

-One thing’s for sure, you won’t visit Bruges without checking out the Belfry, you literally can’t miss it while you’re in the city!
+One thing’s for sure, you won’t go to Bruges without checking out the Belfry, you literally can’t miss it!

-The Bruges Historium is the place to go if you want to learn more about the history of the city.
+The Bruges Historium is the place to go if you want to learn more about the history of this beautiful city.

-You’ll learn how the city operated during that time and about the famous artist Jan Van Eyck, and see his studio where he created a number of great works such as the ‘Virgin and the Child with Canon van der Paele.’
+You’ll learn how Bruges operated during that time and about the famous artist Jan Van Eyck, and see his studio where he created a number of great works such as the ‘Virgin and the Child with Canon van der Paele.’